anovos/anovos-docs/docs/api/data_transformer/transformers.md

     of missing values to most.
 All the hyperparameters used in the above mentioned imputers are their default values.

     However, sklearn imputers are not scalable, which might be slow if the size of the input dataframe is large.
+    In fact, if the input dataframe size exceeds 10 GigaBytes, the model fitting step powered by sklearn might fail.
-    Thus, an input sample_size (the default value is 500,000) can be set to control the number of samples to be used to train the imputer.
+    Thus, an input sample_size (the default value is 10,000) can be set to control the number of samples to be used to train the imputer.
 If the total number of input dataset exceeds sample_size, the rest of the samples will be imputed using the trained imputer in a scalable manner.
 This is one of the way to demonstrate how Anovos has been designed as a scalable feature engineering library.